 “That it does,” Jefferson agreed.
 “Why don’t I wander over there and do a little liaising?”

 With a wry grin and nod of appreciation, Nathan hoisted the cup of coffee he was holding by way of acknowledging his NCO’s suggestion.
 “I’d appreciate that.”
 Having taken care of that necessary chore, he turned to Modjeski.
-“Okay Wade, how about giving me a quick run down on what you’ve been able to collect and the dispositions of the battalion while it’s still light.”
+“Okay Wade, how about giving me a quick rundown on what you’ve been able to collect and the dispositions of the battalion while it’s still light.”

-“Not sure if A Company was going close up on us, I spread my company out to cover its sector,” Modjeski explained.
+“Not sure if A Company was going to close up on us, I spread my company out to cover its sector,” Modjeski explained.
 “B and D companies are where they should be.”

 Satisfied the young captain had the situation well in hand, Nathan affirmed his approval of Modjeski’s decision with a grunt.
 “Show me.”